Quantum computed moments correction to variational estimates: Results

 Results shown in Fig \ref{Fig4} correspond to the QCM algorithm run on the IBM Quantum processor {\it ibmq\_montreal} -- the qubits used are indicated on the device map.
-Comparison simulations were run on the Qiskit QASM simulator.
+Comparison simulations were run on the Qiskit QASM simulator \cite{qiskit}.
+The default error model used incorporates depolarizing error and readout error to match those of the available devices.
+The single-qubit depolarizing error rate is set to 0.001, and the two-qubit depolarizing error rate is set to 0.01.
+For readout errors we set Prob(0$|$1) = 0.03 and Prob(1$|$0) = 0.015.
 We have plotted, as a function of the trial-state parameter $\theta$, the moments $\langle H^n\rangle$, and associated cumulants $c_n$, assembled from the QC measurements of the TPB sets $\{[Q_k^{(n)}]\}$ up to $n_{\rm max}=4$.
 Quantum calculations were carried out using $5\times1024$ shots per expectation value.
 Note: these are raw results with no attempt at error mitigation or improved sampling \cite{Ying-2017, Kandala-2019, Sugura-2018, Arute-2020}.
 Compared to the exact/simulation results (solid lines), the moments computed on the quantum computer system are surprisingly free of shot noise, with deviations largely due to the device errors.
 The cumulants have higher statistical noise, as expected given their composition in terms of the moments.
-In Fig \ref{Fig4}(d) we plot the infinum estimates $E_0^{(\rm inf)}$ obtained from the device runs together with variational results on $\langle H\rangle_{\theta}$ and simulations carried out for different noise levels (zero to 8$\times$ device default error model).
+In Fig \ref{Fig4}(d) we plot the infimum estimates $E_0^{(\rm inf)}$ obtained from the device runs together with variational results on $\langle H\rangle_{\theta}$ and simulations carried out for different noise levels (zero to 8$\times$ device default error model).
 We make the following observations:

-(i) The infinum estimate significantly improves on the variational result for the same trial-state;
+(i) The infimum estimate significantly improves on the variational result for the same trial-state;

-(ii) Through all the post-classical manipulation of measured quantities to assemble $\langle H^n\rangle$ and $c_n$, the overall statistical noise in the final QCM infinum results appears to be not too much greater than the variational results, and certainly much less than their difference;
+(ii) Despite the classical manipulation of measured quantities to assemble $\langle H^n\rangle$ and $c_n$, the overall statistical noise in the final QCM infimum results appears to be not too much greater than the variational results, and certainly much less than their difference;

-(iii) The quality of the infinum estimate derived from the trial-state on the 1D qubit array persists for a range of values of the trial-state parameter either side of the variational minimum ($\theta=\pi$);
+(iii) The quality of the infimum estimate derived from the trial-state on the 1D qubit array persists for a range of values of the trial-state parameter either side of the variational minimum ($\theta=\pi$);

-(iv) The simulations indicate the infinum estimate is more robust to device noise than the variational calculation on $\langle H\rangle_{\theta}$.
+(iv) The simulations indicate the infimum estimate is more robust to device noise than the variational calculation on $\langle H\rangle_{\theta}$.